-You can decide which is the best Audio Bible narrator by hearing the audio samples of each of the Audio Bible voices.
+You can decide which is the best Audio Bible narrator by hearing the audio samples of each of the best Bible narrators voices.

 Play audio samples from each of the best Bible narrators below, click the blue-colored Play Audio images below.

-You can then click the Bible narrator's name to see all of the Audio Bibles they have done.
+You can then click the Audio Bible narrator name to see all of the Audio Bibles they have read in audio.

 Alexander Scourby was born in Brooklyn, New York.
 He studied journalism briefly before taking up acting.
 He is best remembered for being the first to narrate the King James Bible for the blind; it was completed in 1944.
 Scourby recorded over 500 different books during his lifetime; he considered the KJV Bible to be his most important work.
 Alexander Scourby is considered the best Audio Bible narrator of the King James Audio Bible.

 Bob Souer is a graduate of Trinity International University.
 He has narrated documentaries, television and radio programs and commercials for the Billy Graham Evangelistic Association, Truth in Action Ministries, PBS, Gideon's International, American Family Association, Focus on the Family, Fishnet Ministries and many other ministries and organizations.
 He received a Audie award in May 2014 for his narration of "Leadership Secrets of the Salvation Army" for Christianpublishing.com.
 He is currently working full-time as a voice talent from his own studio in the suburbs of Pittsburgh, PA.
 Bob Souer is consider the best Audio Bible narrator for the NKJV Audio Bible.